-This feature first appeared in the Crystal Palace v Everton matchday programme – 13th April 2016
+This interview first appeared in the Crystal Palace v Everton matchday programme – 13th April 2016

 It’s been a debate which has raged throughout the season amongst the Palace fans – who should be the club’s number one number one?
 It seems as though Alan Pardew has decided Wayne Hennessey is his man, helping the shot-stopper to embark on one of his best seasons to date, which could be set to get so much better.

 Hands up who thought Wayne Hennessey would make over 30 appearances for Palace in 2015/16 this time last season?
 With Julian Speroni seemingly set to move into a second decade at the club wearing the goalkeeper’s jersey and the summer capture of Alex McCarthy, the Welshman wouldn’t have been seen by many to have much of a look-in.